Depending on whether you buy a freehold or a leasehold property, there may be limits on what you can do to your own home.

-In England and Wales, flats are most commonly owned on a leasehold basis, while houses are normally sold as freehold properties - however, there are exceptions.
+In England, Northern Ireland and Wales, flats are most commonly owned on a leasehold basis, while houses are normally sold as freehold properties.
 In Scotland, very few properties are sold as leaseholds.

-With leasehold properties, the land is owned by the landlord, also called the 'freeholder'.
+With leasehold properties, the land is owned by the landlord, who is called the 'freeholder'.
 Once the lease runs out, ownership of the entire property will revert back to them.

 When first drawn up, residential leases usually last for up to 125 years, although it’s possible to have a lease for up to 999 years.